HazyResearch/deepdive/doc/doc/basics/dashboard.md

 * float
 * string

-If no type is specified on the task template, and data value can be bound to the parameter.
+If no type is specified on the task template, any data value can be bound to the parameter.

 ### Configuring Task Templates